microsoft/ai-chat-protocol/spec/README.md

 The AI Chat Protocol API Specification is an effort to standarize API contracts across AI solutions and languages.
 By having a unified approach, AI application components become easily compatible and interoperable with one another.
 Additionally, this allows for a consistent API surface to perform AI evaluations on, reducing the complexity in consuming different AI service endpoints.

+In this directory, the specification is defined via [TypeSpec](https://typespec.io) and available as a human-readable document via this README.

 This protocol is inspired by the [OpenAI ChatCompletion API](https://platform.openai.com/docs/guides/text-generation/chat-completions-api) but contains additional fields required for a chat application.
 The original specification was created by [Pamela Fox](https://github.com/pamelafox) and [Natalia Venditto](https://github.com/anfibiacreativa).

 Table of contents: